 I work hard to keep allergies at bay, but if ever I have a flare up I do a ginger shot!
 I learned this from “The Juice Master,” Jason Vale, who claimed he got rid of his severe hay fever with ginger shots.
 I tried it and it worked for me too!
 The anti-inflammatory properties of ginger work with your immune system to reduce a histamine response.
 Try the ginger shot recipe if you need results fast.
 It works!

 Eating processed foods or sugar and neglecting to nourish my adrenals will bring back symptoms and this reminds me to stay the course.
 Taking walks outside and smelling the flowers is something I am very grateful for.
 Nothing is impossible and I found answers to this forty-year seasonal ailment that now allow me to go outside and not be a prisoner in my own home.

-Below are my springtime allergy prescription recipes.
+Below are a few of my springtime allergy prescription recipes.
 These are the foods I consume that keep me strong, especially in the springtime.
 Don’t you just love food and the body and how they work together?
-We need each other, food that nourishes the body and we need to listen to this body that gives us constant feedback on how we’re doing.
+We need each other, we need food that nourishes the body, and we need to listen to this body that gives us constant feedback on how we’re doing.
 It’s the sweetest way to live your life.